jchenche/File-system/README.md

 # File-system assignment
 - Name: Jimmy Chen Chen.
 - Grade acquired: 100%.
 - Class: CSC360 (Operating Systems).
-But continued working on it after the course.
 - Convention for this project: returning 0 and 1 usually denotes failure and success respectively.
 - Type: Flavour of the original UNIX filesystem (partitioned in 512 bytes blocks).